 Apparently there is something to this theory.
 A dash of bitters can wake up a drink like nothing else.

-Serve this straight up or over ice.
+This drink can be served straight up or over ice.
 You can also use a martini glass if you want to.
 I adjusted the amounts slightly to bump up the citrus.
 All the flavors in this drink are evident, from the cardamom, to the rose, and the citrus.
 The bitters leave a pleasant heat at the back of the throat.
 I hope you try it, it’s very unusual and pleasing.

-- 2 oz Hendrick's Gin (an airline sized bottle is just the right amount)
+- 2 oz Hendrick's Gin, an airline sized bottle is just the right amount

 - 1 oz ruby red grapefruit juice

 - 1 cardamom pod, if you want to intensify the flavor, toast in a dry pan for a couple of minutes

 - Put the cardamom pod in a cocktail shaker and gently muddle, or crush, it.
 Give it just enough pressure to crack the pod and a few of the inner seeds.

 - Add the rest of the ingredients and then shake well with ice.